Canon 760D vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the 760D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
+Both the 760D and the Df have been discontinued, but can regularly be found used on eBay.
+The 760D was replaced by the Canon 77D, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 760D and the Nikon Df?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.